holochain-open-dev/holochain-client-csharp/README.md

  _holoNETClient.CallZomeFunctionAsync("oasis", "get_entry_avatar", ZomeCallback, e.ZomeReturnHash, true, false, typeof(Avatar));
   ````

 Where e.ZomeReturnHash is the hash of the entry to load.
 This is part of the example used in the [HoloNET Test Harness](https://github.com/holochain-open-dev/holochain-client-csharp/tree/main/NextGenSoftware.Holochain.HoloNET.Client.TestHarness), and the e.ZomeReturnHash is the hash returned from the previous call to CallZomeFunctionAsync where the zome function "create_oasis_entry" was called.

+Please see the [OnZomeFunctionCallBack](#onzomefunctioncallback) event for more info on how to then map the data returned to your custom class.

 #####  Overload 2